|

 Came to Spooner in the fall of 1886, since which time he has gained the

 confidence and respect of all who know him.
-He first started in
+He first started

 the hotel business, which he has run almost continuously since.